 One of the greatest feats of Roman engineers were the Roman roads.
 These roads were used to connect all parts of the empire to Rome itself.
 They built thousands of miles of roads.

 People still used these roads until the onset of the automobile which were too big to use them.
 So modern road builders simply widened them a little, covered them with asphalt, and continued to use them as a road bed.

 The Romans had another great idea - milestones.
 A milestone is a large stone marker placed along the side of the road that gave the distance to the nearest city, when that section road was built and who paid for that section of road.

 One of the most impressive feats of Roman engineering were the Aqueducts.
 For drinking, irrigation, and yes even for the public baths, the Romans needed fresh water.
-As they grew, the Roman cities became too big to get water from wells or even nearby lakes or streams, so the Romans built a way to get water from large lakes and river to where their cities were.
+As they grew, the Roman cities became too big to get water from wells or even nearby lakes or streams, so the Romans built a way to get water to flow from large lakes and river to their cities.
 These were the Roman aqueducts.